Vietnam.vn - Nền tảng quảng bá Việt Nam

 Clip rùng mình từ ESA: Trái Đất trong khoảnh khắc

-Earth's magnetic field is in chaos when the magnetic poles reverse - Graphic image: NASA
+Earth's magnetic field in chaos as magnetic poles reverse - Graphic image: NASA

 The last magnetic reversal event occurred about 41,000 years ago, leaving its mark in the Laschamps lava flow in France, hence the name Laschamps event.